Hindu shrines 🢔 Religious architecture 🢔 Architectural wonders 🢔 Categories of wonders

-Rulers of the Eastern Ganga Dynasty – most likely king Narasimha Deva I – built this temple sometimes around 1250 AD.
+Rulers of the Eastern Ganga Dynasty – most likely king Narasimha Deva I – built this temple sometime around 1250 AD.
 Medieval artisans designed the temple like a giant chariot, with all the wheels and horses.
-Initially, the temple had also more than 60 m tall tower, but now only the 30 m tall “chariot” is here.
+Initially, the temple had also a more than 60 m tall tower, but now only the 30 m tall “chariot” is here.

 Countless sophisticated reliefs adorn the structure, telling us a story of deep symbolic meaning… and not everything is understandable to us.
-Many of sculptural groups are erotic.
+Many sculptural groups are erotic.